Moon Zappa

 Moon Unit Zappa (born September 28, 1967) is an American actress, singer, and author.
-She is the daughter of musician Frank Zappa.
+She is a daughter of musician Frank Zappa.

 Early life

 Moon Zappa was born in New York City, the eldest child of Gail (née Sloatman) and musician Frank Zappa.
 She has three younger siblings: Dweezil, Ahmet, and Diva.
 Zappa's father was of Sicilian, Greek-Arab, and French ancestry, and her mother was of German and Portuguese descent.
 Zappa attended Oakwood School in North Hollywood, California.

 Career

-Zappa first came to public attention in 1982 at the age of 14, when she appeared on her father's hit single "Valley Girl."
+Zappa first came to public attention in 1982 at the age of 14, when she appeared on her father's hit single "Valley Girl".
 The song featured Moon's monologue in "valleyspeak", slang terms popular with teenage girls in the San Fernando Valley, Los Angeles.
-"Valley Girl" was Frank Zappa's biggest hit in the United States, and popularized phrases from the lyric such as "grody to the max" and "gag me with a spoon."
+"Valley Girl" was Frank Zappa's biggest hit in the United States, and popularized phrases from the lyric such as "grody to the max" (extremely gross, coming from grotty) and "gag me with a spoon" (strong disgust, coming from forced throwing up).
 The song appeared on her father's 1982 album Ship Arriving Too Late to Save a Drowning Witch.

 In the mid-1980s, Zappa and her brother Dweezil were frequent guest VJs on MTV.

 She sang on Dweezil's songs "My Mother Is a Space Cadet" b/w "Crunchy Water" in 1982 and "Let's Talk About It" from the album Havin' a Bad Day in 1986.

 As a teenager, Zappa acted in the television series CHiPs, The Facts of Life, and the film Nightmares.
 While still 18, she was a technical consultant and appeared in several episodes of Fast Times.
 As an adult, she has worked as a stand-up comic, magazine writer, and actress, appearing in the films National Lampoon's European Vacation and Spirit of '76, the television sitcom Normal Life, and The Super Mario Bros.
 Super Show.

 Zappa appeared as a niqab-clad Muslim woman in an episode of Curb Your Enthusiasm, as Ted Mosby's cousin Stacy in an episode of How I Met Your Mother, and on an episode ("Pampered to a Pulp") of Roseanne.
 In 2013, Zappa was the voice of Mrs. Lamber on FOX Broadcasting's Animation Domination High-Def series High School USA!.

 In 2000, Zappa appeared as guest vocalist on Kip Winger's third solo album Songs from the Ocean Floor.
 She is the author of the novel America, the Beautiful, published in 2001.
 She has also written for The New York Times.
-In a 2016 interview with the Los Angeles Times, Zappa said she was working on a book about growing up in her "crazy house."
+In a 2016 interview with the Los Angeles Times, Zappa said she was working on a book about growing up in her "crazy house".

+Zappa's memoir, Earth to Moon, was released in August 2024.